IBM Cloud Docs

 6. Create more instances on edge VPC and install internet-facing SAP applications such as SAP routed or SAP Web Dispatcher.

-7. Install IBM Spectrum Protect as backup solution in workload VPC and configure IBM Spectrum Protect client on Power Virtual Server instances.
+7. Install IBM Spectrum Protect as a backup solution in workload VPC and configure IBM Spectrum Protect client on Power Virtual Server instances.

 8. Configure VPN in management VPC and deactivate floating IP address on the access host.